LinkedInLearning/python-et-8653103/README.md

-# COURSENAME
+# Python Essential Training: Build and Troubleshoot Python Scripts
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Python Essential Training: Build and Troubleshoot Python Scripts`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]